 Research space is located on the UT campus in the two-building pharmacy complex, in the Biomedical Engineering Building and in the Animal Resources Center.
 In San Antonio, basic laboratory and clinical research space is available in the McDermott Building on the campus of the University of Texas Health Science Center, and at affiliated institutions.
 Additional facilities for collaborative research are available in the College of Natural Sciences, the College of Engineering, the Institute for Neurosciences, and the Institute for Cellular and Molecular Biology.

-ANNOUNCING A NEW INTERDISCIPLINARY PROGRAM FOR PHARMACEUTICAL SCIENCES GRADUATE STUDENTS
+INTERDISCIPLINARY PROGRAM FOR PHARMACEUTICAL SCIENCES GRADUATE STUDENTS

 Students applying for admission to the doctoral program in the College of Pharmacy beginning in Fall 2014 will have access to a new "Interdisciplinary track" to complement the existing Divisional tracks in Health Outcomes and Pharmacy Practice, Medicinal Chemistry, Pharmaceutics, Pharmacotherapy, and Pharmacology/Toxicology.
 The new track will allow students to customize their curriculum and training across two or more fields, and to develop a dissertation topic outside the constraints of a traditional track discipline.
 Further, students will be able to concentrate their research within and across eight collaborative areas of research excellence in the college, including: